martin-lewis/bean-scraper/README.md

 # bean-scraper
-This is a small program designed to allow for simple command line scraping of podcasts from RSS links Designed for primary use on linux (specifically debian) but should work on any system with a python interpreter
+This is a small program designed to allow for simple command line scraping of podcasts from RSS links Designed for primary use on linux (specifically debian).

 Its not very quick or clever and is designed in more of a batch process style, perhaps run once a day to get any new files